 Notes

 - Fish sauce - Traditionally, saeujeot (Korean fermented salty shrimps) was used as the funky, salty seasoning for the kimchi marinade, but these days it has gotten quite pricey.
 So we opted to use fish sauce instead.
-If you'd like to use saeujeot instead, use 1 tablespoon of saeujeot for every 2 tablespoons of fish sauce.
-Also, feel free to taste the marinade and use a bit more or less saeujeot as you see fit, if needed.
+If you'd like to use saeujeot instead, use about 1.5-2 tablespoons of saeujeot for every 1 tablespoons of fish sauce.
+Feel free to taste and adjust as needed.

-- Apple - We recommend using juicy sweet apples, as they will add needed moisture to the kimchi marinade and sweetness.
+- Apple or Korean pear - We recommend using juicy sweet apples, as they will add needed moisture to the kimchi marinade and sweetness.
 You could also use Korean pear instead.
 If using Korean pear, we recommend peeling the outer skin.

 - Make sure to wear disposable gloves when applying the marinade onto the napa cabbage.
 The marinade can stain easily.